oracle-livelabs/security/accessgovernance-oci-iam/connect-oci-iam/connect-oci-iam.md

   ![OCI Enter details](images/config-file.png)

-7. Enter the following details mentioned below:
+11. Go back to Oracle Access Governance and continue to  enter the following details mentioned below:

-  **What is the OCI user's OCID?**: Enter the Oracle Cloud Identifier (OCID) for the OCI user (Pamela Green) noted down from the previous step.
+  **What is the OCI user's OCID?**: Enter the Oracle Cloud Identifier (OCID) for the OCI user (agcs-user) noted down from the previous step.

   **What is the OCI user's fingerprint?**: Enter the fingerprint of the public key of the API   Signing Key  noted down from the previous step.